 Because it’s difficult — or, in some cases, illegal — for many refugees to find legitimate employment, they often must take demanding jobs with grueling hours.
 They have to find employers who will accept them without documentation.
 In return, refugees must trust that their employers will keep to their agreements and work without rights or protection.

-Bassam took a job in the textile factory near his home, but because his employers know he needs the money, he works extra hours every day.
+Bashar took a job in the textile factory near his home, but because his employers know he needs the money, he works extra hours every day.
 He works as many as 80 hours a week.

-When he’s not working at the factory, Bassam helps his younger brothers work as olive pickers.
+When he’s not working at the factory, Bashar helps his younger brothers work as olive pickers.
 Half the money he earns goes to his mother, and half he saves for the day he can resume his education.